Back arrow

 Sarwat Salim, MD, FACS

-Dr. Sarwat Salim is Professor of Ophthalmology, Vice-Chair of Clinical and Academic Affairs, and the Director of Glaucoma Service at New England Eye Center, Tufts University School of Medicine.
+Dr. Sarwat Salim is Professor of Ophthalmology, Vice-Chair of Academic Advancement, and the Director of Glaucoma Service at Wake Forest University School of Medicine in Winston-Salem, North Carolina.